Imbolc has arrived… Are you ready for Spring?!

 Your ancestors also felt how you feel!!
-It must be time for Imbolc…
+The Goddess Brigid is rising, it must be time for Imbolc…

 When is Imbolc?